Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 • Cold ingredients hold air better.

-1. Fat softens.
-Mascarpone and cream lose structure as temperature rises.
+Fat softens.
+Mascarpone and heavy cream lose structure as the temperature rises.

-2. Air escapes.
-Whipped frostings depend on trapped air, which is less secure when warm.
+Air escapes.
+Whipped frostings depend on trapped air, which is less stable when warm.

-3. Moisture shifts.
-Condensation can thin the frosting, especially if the cake is chilled and then brought into humid air.
+Moisture shifts.
+Condensation can thin the frosting, especially if a chilled cake is moved into humid air.

-For an indoor cake served quickly, a simple mascarpone cream may be sufficient.
-For a picnic, wedding dessert table, or summer dinner that lasts longer, stabilization is worth the extra step.
+For a quick indoor dessert, a simple mascarpone cream may be enough.
+But for a picnic, wedding dessert table, potluck, or summer dinner that lasts longer, stabilization is worth the extra step.
+Stabilized mascarpone frosting gives you more confidence and better results without losing the soft, elegant texture that makes it so appealing.

-There are several ways to stabilize mascarpone frosting.
-The most dependable home method uses a small amount of gelatin.
-It sets lightly without making the frosting dense or gummy.
+There are several ways to stabilize mascarpone frosting, but one of the most dependable home methods uses a small amount of unflavored gelatin.
+Gelatin adds light structure without making the frosting dense, rubbery, or overly stiff.
+It gives the frosting enough support to hold shape while keeping the final texture smooth and airy.

 Ingredients

-For enough frosting to fill and frost a two-layer 8-inch cake:
+This recipe makes enough stabilized mascarpone frosting to fill and frost a two-layer 8-inch cake, or to generously frost a batch of cupcakes:

-• 8 ounces mascarpone, cold but not icy
+• 8 ounces mascarpone, cold but not frozen

 • 1 1/2 cups heavy cream, very cold